 In Newark, onlookers in the dark hours of the morning, watched a century-old statue of Christopher Columbus removed from a plinth at the mayor’s orders.
 The city’s last statue of Columbus is still standing in the North Ward, but many believe it is only a matter of time before the 15th-century explorer tastes the waters of the Passaic River.

-The “vandalism” of the statue that depicts the Italian sea captain supported by four anonymous indigenous tribespeople, has outraged Italian-Americans, who see Columbus as a symbol of their heritage.
+The “vandalism” of the statue has outraged Italian-Americans, who see Columbus as a symbol of their heritage.
 “There should have been a public hearing on the matter where both sides of the issue could be understood and an alternate solution to the problem worked out,” said Michael Calabro, vice president of the Newark-based Columbian Foundation.

-Still, others believe it is time to finally disassociate from the man blamed for the Taíno genocide.
-In fact, that shouldn’t be hard, given that there is nothing ancestral about celebrating the so-called immortal Genoese.
-Columbus, who was from northern Italy (the “good” Italians), was part of American mythology when the southern Italians (the “bad” Italians) arrived.
+Others believe it is time to finally disassociate from the man blamed for the Taíno genocide.
+In fact, there is nothing ancestral about celebrating the so-called immortal Genoese.
+Columbus, who was from northern Italy (the “good” Italians), was already part of American mythology when the southern Italians (the “bad” Italians) arrived.
 The new immigrants, who were considered second-class citizens and were the subject of immigration quotas, latched on to Columbus as a way to defend their legitimacy.

 “Italians needed Columbus a century ago, they don’t need him now,” said historian Michael Immerso, author of Newark’s Little Italy.
 “For us to defend our historical identity by choosing someone from Genoa, historically makes no sense.”